- How long has ALA been in existence? The Association of Legal Administrators was founded in 1971.

 - What does a member receive for their membership dues?
 Networking and peer-to-peer learning are the top benefits of membership.
 Make connections and communicate with like-minded members around topics of special interest.
 Grow your network, share tools and resources, crowdsource Ideas, and more with your fellow members.
-Legal Management, your monthly digital educational magazine, in iOS, Android and Kindle platforms, and online.
+Legal Management, your monthly digital educational magazine online.
 Legal Management Talk podcast, delivering 15- to 20-minute episodes that feature event speakers, Legal Management authors and ALA leaders.
 A Job Bank, specifically for legal management professionals, with information and resources available to job seekers and employers.
 ALA offers its members a robust collection of diversity-related resources including the new Law Firm Scorecard to measure and implement best practices in diversity and inclusion.
 ALA members SAVE with discounts offered on educational programming, research, business products and more.
 Volunteer opportunities allow you to develop your leadership skills.

 - Does changing jobs affect my ALA membership?
 As long as you meet the criteria for membership, your membership goes with you to your new employer organization.

 - I just lost my job.
 Can I continue my membership?
 Yes, if you become unemployed during a year of paid membership, you are eligible to continue your ALA membership for 180 days as a regular member, provided you aren't serving as a consultant or business partner and are not otherwise employed.
-After 180 days, you are eligible to continue as an Associate member.
-The 180 day period is calculated based on the last day you worked regardless of when you received your last check or the terms of a severance package.
+After 180 days, you are eligible to continue as a member.
+The 180-day period is calculated based on the last day you worked regardless of when you received your last check or the terms of a severance package.

 - What happens if I no longer qualify for membership, yet my annual dues were recently paid?
 As with many associations, dues are not refundable.
 If you have any questions, please contact the membership department at 847-267-1585.